This tutorial will cover the NumPy random normal function (AKA, np.random.normal).

 Here, the value 5

-is the value that’s being passed to the size
+is being passed to the size

-Note as well that because we have not explicitly specified values for loc
+Also note that because we have not explicitly specified values for loc

 and scale